robb-j/gruber/README.md

 ## Rob's notes

-- should exposing `appConfig` be a best practice?
 - `core` tests are deno because it's hard to do both and Deno is more web-standards based
 - json schema for configuration specs?
 - note or info about loading dot-env files